 Most visitors walk up the hill from Schwangau town but alternatives are available to Schloss Neuschwanstein as long as the roads remain free of ice:

-- A bus service runs from Schlosshotel Lisl near the Ticket Center in Schwangau to near the panorama viewing points “Jugend” and “Marienbrücke”.
-From here, it is still 600 m (2,000 ft) or 10 minutes’ walk to the castle entrance.
+• A bus service runs from Schlosshotel Lisl near the Ticket Center in Schwangau to near the panorama viewing points “Jugend” and “Marienbrücke”.
+From here, it is still 600 m (2,000 ft) or a 10-minute walk to the castle entrance.

-- Horse-drawn wagons go from Hotel Müller in Schwangau to near the Schloss Neuschwanstein Castle – from here, it is still 300 m (1,000 ft) or 5 minutes walk to the castle entrance.
+• Horse-drawn wagons go from Hotel Müller in Schwangau to near the Schloss Neuschwanstein Castle – from here, it is still 300 m (1,000 ft) or a 5-minute walk to the castle entrance.

 In both cases, pay the drivers directly in cash.
-The price of the down ride is generally half the price of the up ride.
+The price of the down ride is generally half the price of the up ride, while returns are significantly cheaper than two singles.

-Note: the Pöllat Gorge and Marienbrucke are closed for maintenance work, probably until end 2022.
-The wagons and bus do not always operate — check the website for details if that is an issue.
+Note: the beautiful Pöllat Gorge was still closed in early 2024 due to rock slides without an indication of when it may reopen but the Marienbrucke (best views) is again accessible.
+The wagons and buses do not always operate — check the website for details if that is an issue.

-The most direct route from the Ticket-Center to Schloss Hohenschwangau is a ten-minute hike over a slight hill.
+The most direct route from the Ticket Center to Schloss Hohenschwangau is a ten-minute hike with some stairs over a slight hill.
 A level route is also available taking around 20 minutes.

 Opening Hours for Schloss Neuschwanstein and Hohenschwangau Castles